stratdev3/SimpleW/documentation/simplew/docs/addons/service-filebrowser.md

 | `POST` | `/api/uploads/:id/complete` | No body required | `202` |

 The routes in this table are relative to `Prefix`.
 With the default prefix, `/api/list` is available at `/files/api/list`.

+ZIP creation recursively includes selected directories, preserves empty directories, and refuses filesystem reparse points.
+The archive is written to the internal temporary directory and moved to `destinationPath` only when complete, so a cancelled or failed operation does not expose a partial ZIP.

+ZIP extraction runs in the same cancellable operation queue as rename, move, and delete.
+Set `createDestinationDirectory` to `false` to extract into an existing directory, or to `true` to require and create a new destination directory.
+Archive paths are constrained to that destination, existing files are never overwritten, and `MaxArchiveEntries`, `MaxExtractedFileBytes`, and `MaxExtractedBytes` limit decompression-bomb impact.

 `X-File-Path` can be replaced by a `path` query parameter on the two binary upload endpoints.